 Meditation: Breathing

-According to the online community, there are many ways to perform a correct breathing technique during mediation.
+According to the online community, there are many ways to perform a correct breathing technique during meditation.
 From breathing deeply in and out to exhale first or inhale first.
-From counting breaths to just feeling the air.
-There are so many ways, it is no wonder that this vital step is skipped.
+From counting breaths to just feeling the air, there are many ways, it is no wonder that this vital step is skipped.

 Just a state of mind